Bali – Family-Friendly Sea Turtle Rescue

 Laundry icon Laundry: There is a laundry service available nearby, for an additional fee.

-Food icon Food: Families will eat with the other participants at the volunteer house.
+Food icon Food: Families will eat with the other participants.
 They provide three meals per day during the week, and two per day on weekends.
 The local team can accommodate vegan or gluten-free diets and severe peanut allergies with advance notice.

 • Good level of English